yuanhuisun/php-study/README.md

 vagrant box add laravel/homesteadE:Homestead>vagrant box add laravel/homestead==> box: Loading metadata for box 'laravel/homestead'    box: URL: https://atlas.hashicorp.com/laravel/homesteadThis box can work with multiple providers!
 The providers that itcan work with are listed below.
 Please review the list and choosethe provider you will be working with.1) virtualbox2) vmware_desktopEnter your choice: 1==> box: Adding box 'laravel/homestead' (v0.2.7) for provider: virtualbox    box: Downloading: https://vagrantcloud.com/laravel/boxes/homestead/versions/0.2.7/providers/virtualbox.box    box: Progress: 0% (Rate: 9d/s, Estimated time remaining: 0:05:30)11))
 由于国内网络环境问题建议离线下载后手动导入

+#输入命令初始化
+ E:Homestead>vagrant init laravel
-#输入命令初始化E:Homestead>vagrant init laravelA `Vagrantfile` has been placed in this directory.
+ A `Vagrantfile` has been placed in this directory.
 You are nowready to `vagrant up` your first virtual environment!
-Please readthe comments in the Vagrantfile as well as documentation on`vagrantup.com` for more information on using Vagrant.#执行添加命令E:Homestead>vagrant box add laravel laravel.box==> box: Box file was not detected as metadata.
+Please readthe comments in the Vagrantfile as well as documentation on`vagrantup.com` for more information on using Vagrant.
+#执行添加命令
+ E:Homestead>vagrant box add laravel laravel.box==> box: Box file was not detected as metadata.
 Adding it directly...==> box: Adding box 'laravel' (v0) for provider:    box: Unpacking necessary files from: file://E:/Homestead/laravel.box    box: Progress: 100% (Rate: 141M/s, Estimated time remaining: --:--:--)==> box: Successfully added box 'laravel' (v0) for 'virtualbox'!#检查是否导入成功E:Homestead>vagrant box listcentos6.6 (virtualbox, 0)laravel   (virtualbox, 0)#启动Lavarel HomesteadE:Homestead>vagrant upBringing machine 'default' up with 'virtualbox' provider...==> default: Importing base box 'laravel'...==> default: Matching MAC address for NAT networking...==> default: Setting the name of the VM: Homestead_default_1437217549272_56101==> default: Clearing any previously set network interfaces...==> default: Preparing network interfaces based on configuration...    default: Adapter 1: nat==> default: Forwarding ports...    default: 22 => 2222 (adapter 1)==> default: Booting VM...==> default: Waiting for machine to boot.
 This may take a few minutes...    default: SSH address: 127.0.0.1:2222    default: SSH username: vagrant    default: SSH auth method: private key    default: Warning: Connection timeout.
 Retrying...    default:    default: Vagrant insecure key detected.
 Vagrant will automatically replace    default: this with a newly generated keypair for better security.    default:    default: Inserting generated public key within guest...    default: Removing insecure key from the guest if it's present... default: Key inserted!
 Disconnecting and reconnecting using new SSH key... ==> default: Machine booted and ready! ==> default: Checking for guest additions in VM... default: The guest additions on this VM do not match the installed version of default: VirtualBox!
 In most cases this is fine, but in rare cases it can default: prevent things such as shared folders from working properly.
 If you see default: shared folder errors, please make sure the guest additions within the default: virtual machine match the version of VirtualBox you have installed on default: your host and reload your VM. default: default: Guest Additions Version: 4.3.14 default: VirtualBox Version: 5.0 ==> default: Mounting shared folders... default: /vagrant => E:/Homestead
 登录帐户vagrant/vagrant，开始全新的Laravel Homestead体验之旅吧。